ena-infrastructure/specifications/ena-oauth2-profile.md

 The `issuer` claim is REQUIRED and MUST be a globally unique URL.
 This URL MUST use the HTTPS scheme and include a host component.
 It MUST NOT contain query or fragment components.

-The authorization server metadata is published at a location derived from this issuer identifier.
-See section [3.1.2](#authorization-server-metadata-publishing), [Authorization Server Metadata Publishing](#authorization-server-metadata-publishing), below.
+The authorization server metadata is published at a location derived from its issuer identifier.
+See section [3.1.2](#authorization-server-metadata-publishing), [Authorization Server Metadata Publishing], below.
+This means that if the authorization server is hosted under a path other than the root, the `issuer` value MUST reflect this.
+For example, `https://as.example.com/service` would be the correct `issuer` value if the authorization server is deployed under the `/service` path at the `as.example.com` host.

 <a name="authorization-server-endpoints"></a>
 ##### 3.1.1.2.
 Authorization Server Endpoints